dkanda/epic-secret-santa/README.md

 - Each Santa should be able to consult the name of the person that he/she have drawn so he/she can buy an appropriate gift.
 -	We assume that all the participants have a unique name.
 -	To get the name drawn for a participant, a member just has to enter his own name in the application.
--	The Application is based on an honor system.
-All participants can access the results of everyone in the draw.
 - The gift exchange admin can activate an automated draw to impress those who participate and save time.
-- Admin email is `admin@smith.com`.
-And admin password is `123`
+- Admin email and password are configured in the config.json file.
 - Only if admin enters right information, then the pool can be stopped to build matches.
 - Only if admin enters right information, then the pool can be deleted.